Tasty Recipes for the Home Cook

 Slow Roasted BBQ Pork

 Pork butt and simple pantry ingredients are all you need for this fork-tender Slow Roasted BBQ Pork.
 It is simply marinated and then oven baked low and slow.
-This is easy-to-make and budget-friendly pork that everyone will enjoy.
+This is an easy-to-make and budget-friendly pork that everyone will enjoy.

 Slow Roasted BBQ Pork